Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 The best way to protect yourself against scammers and make sure you are paying a reasonable price for your locksmith is to be well-informed and always prepared.
 These 11 simple tips outline the most important information you need to make sure you know before deciding who you want to hire.

-4. Ask for an estimate of the total cost, what that cost includes, and what factors could potentially cause that price to change.
-You may even want to ask for the technician to bring a written copy of the estimate to ensure the company stands by its original price.
+- Ask for an estimate of the total cost, what that cost includes, and what factors could potentially cause that price to change.
+You may even want to ask for the technician to bring a written copy of the estimate to ensure the company stands by the original price that you expect to pay.

-10. Do not use a company if they demand upfront payment.
-This is often a major indicator that the locksmith does not intend on completing the job or doing quality work.
-Make sure you receive the service you are paying for before handing over your hard-earned money.
+- Do not use a company if they demand upfront payment.
+This is often a major indicator that the locksmith does not intend to complete the job or do quality work.
+Make sure you receive the service you expect to pay for before handing over your hard-earned money.

-For more information about finding a reliable, professional locksmith, the Canadian Trade Commission offers its own set of guidelines and encourages those who have fallen victim to a locksmith scam to file a report.
+For more information about finding a reliable, professional locksmith and what you should expect to pay, the Canadian Trade Commission offers its own set of guidelines and encourages those who have fallen victim to a locksmith scam to file a report.